Self-Evolving Multi-Agent Systems via Textual Backpropagation: Introduction

 Large Language Models (LLMs) have ushered in a new era of artificial intelligence, exhibiting strong capabilities in reasoning, content generation, and multi-step problem-solving \cite{kojima2022,Ouyang2022TrainingLM}.
 By grouping these models into \emph{multi-agent systems} (MAS), researchers have addressed an array of complex tasks, ranging from code generation and debugging \cite{jimenez2023} to retrieval-augmented generation \cite{Khattab2023DSPyCD,Lewis2020RetrievalAugmentedGF,Gao2023RetrievalAugmentedGF} and data analysis \cite{Hong2024DataIA,Hu2024InfiAgentDABenchEA}.
 Often, MAS outperform their single-agent equivalents by bringing together diverse agent roles and expertise, including verifier agents \cite{Shinn2023ReflexionLA} or debating agents \cite{Qian2024ScalingLM,Zhuge2024LanguageAA}, thus creating more adaptable and robust solutions.
 However, designing and deploying effective MAS remains demanding.
 Developers frequently invest substantial effort into prompt engineering, role assignment, and topology definition by trial and error \cite{chen2024agentverse,Hong2023MetaGPTMP}, especially for dynamic, high-dimensional tasks.

 Recent advances in automating aspects of MAS design aim to relieve these challenges.
-For instance, \citet{Khattab2024DSPyCD} introduced systematic methods for generating in-context exemplars; \citet{hu2025automated} presented a meta-agent capable of creating new topologies in code; and \citet{zhang2024b} employed Monte Carlo Tree Search to find improved workflow configurations.
-These innovations mirror earlier developments in neural network research, where layer-wise optimization gave way to holistic, end-to-end backpropagation \cite{jacobs1991adaptive,hinton2006fast}.
+For instance, \citet{Khattab2024DSPyCD} introduced systematic methods for generating in-context exemplars; \citet{hu2025automated} presented a meta-agent capable of creating new topologies in code; and \citet{zhang2024b} employed Monte Carlo Tree Search to find improved workflow configurations; \citet{ke2025maszerodesigningmultiagentsystems} proposed an automatic MAS optimization architecture under zero supervision and demonstrated significant gains.
+These innovations mirror earlier developments in MAS design research, where layer-wise optimization gave way to holistic, end-to-end backpropagation \cite{jacobs1991adaptive,hinton2006fast}.
 Similarly, \emph{symbolic} or \emph{agent-level} frameworks that model entire multi-agent pipelines as computational graphs have emerged \cite{Khattab2023DSPyCD,zhugegptswarm,zhou2024symbolic}.

 Building on these insights, we introduce the \emph{Agentic Neural Network ($\mathcal{ANN}$)}, a framework that adapts principles from classic neural networks to orchestrate multiple LLM agents.
 As shown in Figure~\ref{fig:classic-agentic}, conventional neural networks rely on learnable weights and numeric optimizers for end-to-end training via gradient-based updates, whereas $\mathcal{ANN}$ considers each layer as a team of language agents, jointly optimizing roles, prompts, and tools through textual gradients \cite{yuksekgonul2024textgrad}.
-While MoE and MoA architectures aim to scale model capacity through gated expert selection within a monolithic model \cite{shazeer2017outrageouslylargeneuralnetworks,wang2024mixtureofagentsenhanceslargelanguage}, $\mathcal{ANN}$ organizes layerwise teams of language agents that collaborate through multi-step reasoning and are refined via textual gradients \cite{yuksekgonul2024textgrad}.
+While Mixture of Experts (MoE) and Mixture of Agents (MoA) architectures aim to scale model capacity through gated expert selection within a monolithic model \cite{shazeer2017outrageouslylargeneuralnetworks,wang2024mixtureofagentsenhanceslargelanguage}, $\mathcal{ANN}$ organizes layerwise teams of language agents that collaborate through multi-step reasoning and are refined via textual gradients \cite{yuksekgonul2024textgrad}.
 This design enables $\mathcal{ANN}$ to support flexible, role-based agent coordination beyond the scope of numeric expert gating.